 d) Cooperate with the Exchange to develop and implement an Enrollee retention plan;

 e) Submit to the Exchange a marketing plan at least thirty (30) days prior to Open Enrollment that details the anticipated budget, objectives, strategy, creative messaging and ad placement by medium promoting acquisition activities.
-Marketing plans for Retention and Renewal efforts should be submitted to the Exchange within thirty (30) days after Open Enrollment begins
+Marketing plans for Retention and Renewal efforts should be submitted to the Exchange within thirty (30) days after Open Enrollment begins;

 f) Submit to the Exchange annual actualized spend amounts for: (1) OEP within thirty (30) days after OEP closes, and (2) SEP for the calendar year, thirty (30) days after the calendar year ends, and (3) for retention and renewal, thirty (30) days after OEP begins.
 The Exchange shall treat as confidential consistent with Section 1.4.1; and